 Under the Make My Day law, the prosecutor cannot bring criminal charges against you if you acted as per the statute.
 However, you are not entitled to use deadly force to protect a building from an unlawful trespass unless it is in response to a person’s attempt to commit first-degree arson.

-Call on the award-winning criminal defense lawyers from Gerash Steiner Blanton, P.C. today for help with your self-defense claim.
-They are prepared to fight for you and protect your rights and freedom.
+Call on the award-winning lawyers from Gerash Steiner Blanton, P.C. today for help with your self-defense claim.
+Our team is ready to fight for you and protect your rights and freedom.
 We make a difference in the lives of our clients because we put them first.
 We keep our caseload small so that we can devote as much time as needed to your case.
 Contact us right now to learn more.